ck4adventure/recipe-app/src/content/graphql/setup-rails.md

    rails g graphql:install
    ```

-3. Configure Routes and Mount Engijne in Dev
+3. Configure Routes and Mount Engine in Dev

-   From `/config/routes.rb`
+   From `/config/routes.rb`, make sure all these lines are there.

    ```ru
    Rails.application.routes.draw do